 How to check if your current deterrents are NOAA compliant

-NOAA has launched an Acoustic Deterrent Web Tool to help quickly check which higher volume (over 170dB) impulsive startle devices are approved.
+NOAA has launched an Acoustic Deterrent Web Tool to help quickly check which higher volume (over 170dB) startle devices are approved.

 Try out their tool to see if your current deterrent system meets the criteria.
 If it does, you’re immediately issued a certificate of approval valid for one year.